d-patravali/CSE151A_Project_2024/FinalReadMe.md

 ##  **Results Section**
- DHRUV ADD ONE STOCK GRAPH FOR EACH MODEL IN RESULT, ALWAYS USE ASML
+ DHRUV ADD ONE STOCK GRAPH FOR EACH MODEL IN RESULT, ALWAYS USE ASML Also the graphs u use in this section remove from hte bottom but leave th other two
 ##  **Discussion Section**

 **Data Exploration Discussion**